 - Bake 9-12 minutes until edges are golden brown, cool completely

-- Mix cream cheese, 1 tbsp butter, vanilla, powdered sugar in a small bowl until smooth
+- Mix cream cheese, 1 tablespoon butter, vanilla, powdered sugar in a small bowl until smooth

 - Spread over a cookie and sandwich with 2nd cookie.